Turkey bets on modern cruise hub to boost tourism

 Around 30 cruise ships have so far anchored at Galataport and 200 more are expected by the end of the year, which amounts to 450,000 passengers.

-The pandemic caused havoc in the global cruise ship industry as vessels were hit by outbreaks and vessels were banned in several countries.
+The pandemic caused havoc in the global cruise ship industry as vessels were hit by outbreaks and they were banned in several countries.

-"Now we can say that we have left the pandemic behind and that the cruise sector, which is an important segment of tourism, has revived and is on the move," Ms Ayan said.
+"Now, we can say we have left the pandemic behind and that the cruise sector, which is an important segment of tourism, has revived and is on the move," Ms Ayan said.

 The target is 1.5 million cruise passengers and 25 million visitors annually.

-"If a regular tourist spends US$62 (S$87) daily, a cruise passenger spends US$400.
+"If a regular tourist spends US$62 (S$86) daily, a cruise passenger spends US$400.
 He spends up to eight times more in one day," she said.

 The project also opened up a 1.2km coastline that had been closed to public use for 200 years.